fubicales2016/fogbowcloud.org/content/pages/install-manager.md

 rendezvous_jid=rendezvous.test.com
 ```

-* **Cloud Compute Information:** All compute information required by compute plugin that will be used.
+* **Cloud Compute Information:** All compute information required by the compute plugins that will be used.
 Different plugins can require different information depending on their implementation.
-This section shows properties required by OpenStack compute plugin (currently provided by fogbow).
+This section shows properties required by OpenStack compute plugin (currently the only one provided by fogbow).

 ```bash
 # Compute plugin class